Car stereo reviews: single and double-DIN head units

 Our head units scored for features like Bluetooth (for making hands-free calls and streaming music), USB and aux sockets, sat-nav, plus basics like CD players.
 The final factor was price, taken from various sources as we went to press.

 Not only does the 300Di bring DAB to older stereos, it lets you power and control your iPod, iPad or iPhone, plus it has auxiliary and USB sockets.
-Just bear in mind that a new version is coming next year.
 Alternatively, if you have a large mobile phone data allowance, download an app like TuneIn Radio, Pandora or Aha, and you can get the same range of stations.